raj921/QR-Code-Watermark-Application/replit.md

-# QR Code Steganography Application
+# QR-Code Watermark Application

 ## Overview

-This is a full-stack steganography application that allows users to embed and extract hidden data from PNG images using LSB (Least Significant Bit) insertion techniques.
-The application combines image steganography with QR code generation and scanning capabilities, creating a complete solution for covert data transmission.
+This is a personal steganography application with MVPBlocks-inspired design that allows users to embed and extract encrypted data invisibly in PNG images using LSB (Least Significant Bit) insertion techniques.
+The application features beautiful glass morphism effects, smooth animations, and a dark gradient theme.
+Built as a proof-of-concept for invisible data transmission.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design preference: MVPBlocks aesthetic with beautiful animations and glass morphism effects.
+Project scope: Personal project focused on core steganography features only - no SaaS elements.

 ## System Architecture